 That's right, the Bank of England's strategy includes keeping returns on savings low, so the responsible ones get screwed and the profligate mongs are rewarded.

-No you don't, you couldn't give a shit as you've already made clear.
+Mr Bean said he "fully sympathised".No you don't, you couldn't give a shit as you've already made clear.

 But he continued: "Savers shouldn't necessarily expect to be able to live just off their income in times when interest rates are low.
 It may make sense for them to eat into their capital a bit."
-He added: "Very often older households have actually benefited from the fact that they've seen capital gains on their houses."
+He added: "Very often older households have actually benefited from the fact that they've seen capital gains on their houses."So they must be punished for benefiting from a housing bubble created in no small part by, oh that's right, the Government and its lapdog Central Bank.

 Mr Bean said that encouraging Britons to spend was one reason why the Bank had cut interest rates.
 They have been held at 0.5 per cent for 18 months, hitting rates offered on savings accounts.
 The strategy had led to Mervyn King, the governor, receiving many letters of complaint.
 But it was designed to return the economy to a reasonable level of activity as quickly as possible, he said.
 "The faster we can achieve that, the sooner interest rates will get back to more normal levels."